Your Cart

 10. Beef

 Beef, in particular grass-fed, organic beef, can be a valuable fat in your diet.
 Rich in both healthy fat and protein, it can help maintain lean muscle while promoting fullness.
+Overall, beef is considered one of the best muscle-building foods.

 Choosing grass-fed beef over grain-fed is important because it contains significantly more omega-3 fatty acids and conjugated linoleic acid (CLA), which boosts overall health.
 Boasting high antioxidant levels, CLA supports already-healthy, normal blood sugar and cholesterol levels.